 Lyft was also introduced into Kenya in December 2019 and was selling at KSh 20 per pouch, equivalent to US$3.60 per can of 20, which was 50% more expensive than premium brand cigarettes at US$2.40 per pack.
 The product was declared illegal by the Ministry of Health in October 2020.

 Whereas nicotine pouches appear to be viewed favourably by, for example, US regulators, the bans in Russia and Kenya highlight some of the regulatory challenges for tobacco harm reduction in developing countries.
-These are not isolated incidences; heated tobacco products are banned in most Latin America, and nicotine vaping products were banned in China and India in 2020.
+These are not isolated incidences; heated tobacco products are banned in most Latin America, and nicotine vaping products were banned in China (online sales) and India in 2020.
 These bans often seek to protect either tax or domestic industry revenues in response to foreign entrants.

 BAT could arguably have sought an agreed regulatory framework and excise tax structure before launch in Kenya and Russia.
 We understand that BAT is currently working with the authorities to establish a regulatory framework for the category.